A domestic cat (Felis catus and Prionailurus bengalensis x Felis catus) is one that has an owner, is microchipped, and is kept and fed by humans.

 In urban areas, cats may also prey on small domestic pets and poultry.

-Cats are known to carry parasites including toxoplasmosis and feline hook worm both of which may impact upon human health.
-Transmition of viruses such as the feline immunodeficiency virus (FIV) to domestic cats is usually fatal.
-Cat colonies can increase the risk to public health and create amenity issues for residents and businesses.
+Cats are known to carry parasites including toxoplasmosis and feline hook worm, both of which may impact upon human health.
+Transmission of viruses such as the feline immunodeficiency virus (FIV) to domestic cats is potentially fatal.
+Non-domestic cats can increase the risk to public health and create amenity issues for residents and businesses.

 Prevention and control

-There are steps that can help to manage the negative impact of cats, as well as reduce your property’s attractiveness and accessibility to non-domestic cats.
+There are proactive steps you can take to help manage the negative impact of cats, as well as reduce your property’s attractiveness and accessibility to non-domestic cats.

-Do not feed non-domestic cats, or release them into the environment.
-As well as directly impacting our natural environment, health and amenity, it is also a serious offence to feed or release a non-domestic cat under the provisions of the Biosecurity Act 2014.
-Contact Council on 07 3403 8888 if you witness feeding or release of non-domestic cats.
+Do not feed non-domestic cats or a cat that you do not own, or release them into the environment.
+As well as directly impacting our natural environment, health and amenity, it is also a serious offence to feed or release a non-domestic cat under the provisions of the Biosecurity Act and penalties apply.
+Contact Council on 07 3403 8888 if you witness the feeding or release of non-domestic cats.